SverreOK/TTK4145-Gruppe-18/README.md

 ```

 ### Configuration 📐
-The configuration resides in elevador\inc\util\config.h.
-These are default values.
+The configuration resides in elevador\inc\util\config.h, with default values.

-The most important configs to check before compiling to run on your system are the following (shown with default setting):
+The most important configs to check in file before compiling to run on your system are the following (shown with default setting):
 ``` cpp
 #define NUM_ELEVATORS 3                     //must be equal or larger than amount of elevators expected on network
 #define NUM_FLOORSS 4                       //must match your simulated/physical elevator